-Israel, Jordan identify victims of embassy attack
+Israel removes metal detectors as tensions simmer

 "In accordance with the Vienna Convention, the security officer has immunity from investigation and imprisonment," the Israeli foreign ministry said.

-Tensions have soared since Israel installed metal detectors outside the entrance to one of Jerusalem's holiest sites, known as the Temple Mount to Jews and the Noble Sanctuary to Muslims.
+King Abdullah and Netanyahu also spoke on Monday about the ongoing tensions at one of Jerusalem's holiest sites, known as the Temple Mount to Jews and the Noble Sanctuary to Muslims.

-The decision was taken in the aftermath of an attack at the site in which two Israeli police officers were killed.
+A statement from Jordan's Royal Court said King Abdullah II "stressed the need to find an immediate solution and remove the causes to the ongoing crisis" at the site.

-A significant percentage of Jordan's population is of Palestinian origin and a Jordanian religious authority, the Waqf, administers the Temple Mount/Noble Sanctuary.
+A significant percentage of Jordan's population is of Palestinian origin and a Jordanian religious authority, the Waqf, administers the Temple Mount and Noble Sanctuary.

 On Friday, thousands of Jordanians took to the streets to protest the situation in Jerusalem.

-Earlier in the weekend, on Friday night, three Israelis were killed in their home in the West Bank settlement of Halamish when police say a young Palestinian man breached the settlement's security fence and stabbed them to death.
+Earlier in the weekend, on Friday night, three Israelis were killed in their home in the West Bank settlement of Halamish.
+Police said a young Palestinian man breached the settlement's security fence and stabbed them to death.
 Yosef Solomon, 70, and his son, Elad, and daughter, Chaya, died in the attack.

-In a statement posted on Facebook prior to the attack, the assailant said he was motivated by the Israeli government's recent restrictions on al-Aqsa mosque in Jerusalem, according to an Israeli military spokesman.
+In a statement posted on Facebook before the attack, the assailant said he was motivated by the Israeli government's recent restrictions on al-Aqsa Mosque in Jerusalem, according to an Israeli military spokesman.

 Palestinian militant group Hamas praised the attack, saying: "We bless the heroic Halamish operation which came as a result to the Zionist occupation violations and crimes against our people in Jerusalem and al-Aqsa Mosque," the group said on Twitter.

-Israeli Prime Minister Benjamin Netanyahu said Israel would look to destroy the home of the attacker as soon as possible, a routine measure intended as a deterrent against future attacks.
+Netanyahu said Israel would look to destroy the home of the attacker as soon as possible, a routine measure intended as a deterrent against future attacks.

 The Israeli military arrested more than 20 Palestinians in an overnight sweep on Sunday near the site of Friday night's attack, according to an Israeli military official.
 The Palestinians were suspected of preparing attacks in the immediate future or of being members of the militant group Hamas, the official said.